MEET OUR TEAM

 Dr. Souto has been working for Florida’s water resources for over 30 years in many different capacities, providing her a comprehensive understanding of the complex environmental issues facing our state.

-Dr. Souto received a BS in Biological Sciences and Minor in Interdisciplinary Sciences from Florida State University and a Masters in Nonprofit Management and Doctorate in Conservation Biology from the University of Central Florida.
+Dr. Souto received a B.S. in Biological Sciences and Minor in Interdisciplinary Sciences from Florida State University.
+She also holds a Master’s in Nonprofit Management and Doctorate in Conservation Biology from the University of Central Florida.

 Education